The Surrokko Fountain Pen

 However, when uncapped, the flat side always brought the pen to rest nib up, which is a nice feature.
 Two supplementary nibs - a black-varnished and unvarnished gold-plated steel nib - were included, as well as a tin of 6 J. Herbin “Perle Noir” standard international short cartridges (not the Pilot cartridges as mentioned in the videos).

 The “ceramic anodizing” finish of the aluminum barrel is interesting to feel.
 Similar to “soft touch” rubber coatings, it gives the metal a soft sensation.
-The machined grip grooves definitely create less slip in a sweaty hand, but for death-grippers like me, they can feel sharp.
+The machined grip grooves definitely create less slip in a sweaty hand, but for death-grippers like me, they can feel a little sharp.

 The cap can theoretically be posted, but it doesn’t hold on tight (or at least not without a level of force I wasn’t willing to try), and just about any interaction with the pen’s “ceramic anodizing” surface left marks.
 My very clean hands left behind marbly layers of either damage to the coating or dry skin that the coating was sandpapering off.
 I used a standard cotton cloth and a microfibre cloth, and neither (wet or dry) could remove these marks.